ekoschik/Windows-classic-samples/Samples/WindowPlacement/Win32Concepts.md

 this isn't always the case - some windows can be partially or completely transparent, or cloaked.)

-Every thread has a single Active window, which is one of it's top level windows.
+Every thread has a single Active window, which is one of its top level windows.
 (Note: two or more threads can be 'joined', meaning the threads are synchronized for input.
 There is only one active window for each input 'queue', or group of joined threads.)
 Clicking on a window, or alt-tab to navigate to a window,